 We also find broad consistency with past studies of fossil fuel methane emissions.
 Lu et al. (2022) found much larger fossil fuel posterior emissions of 4.8 (3.1 - 4.9) Tg a-1 for oil, 8.9 (8.0 - 9.8) Tg a-1 for natural gas, and 2.9 (2.3 - 3.4) Tg a-1 for coal for 2017.
 However, they found decreasing natural gas emissions beginning in 2014 that could explain part of the discrepancy if they continued until 2019.
 Shen et al. (2022) found slightly lower oil and natural gas emissions of 12.6 ± 2.1 Tg a-1 from an inversion of TROPOMI data over oil and natural gas basins extrapolated to the national scale for May 2018 to 2020, which is consistent with continued emissions decreases.
 Deng et al. (2022) found much smaller cumulative fossil fuel emissions of 9.8 (8.1 - 13.7) Tg a-1 for GOSAT inversions and 12.6 (8.0 - 16.7) Tg a-1 for in situ inversions in 2019, both of which are consistent with our result.

-3.2 State sectoral emissions
+3.2 Emission inventories for individual states

 The high resolution achieved by our inversion allows for finer-scale source attribution.
 Within CONUS, we partition emissions, excluding offshore emissions, to each of the 48 states as described in section 2.8.
 Figure 5 shows state prior and posterior emissions, table 4 shows the corresponding data for the top 10 methane producing states, and table S1 shows the full results.
-TROPOMI provides a strong constraint at this resolution, with mean state averaging kernel sensitivities larger than 0.5 in 29 of all 48 states and in 20 of the top 25 methane producing states.
+TROPOMI provides a strong constraint at this resolution, with sensitivity to TROPOMI observations larger than 0.5 in 29 of all 48 states and in 20 of the top 25 methane producing states.
 Our reduced-rank inversion also constrains emissions in most states: we optimize an average of 80% of prior emissions in each of the top 25 methane producing states.

-Emissions are consolidated in the largest methane producing states, with 8 states responsible for 50% of mean posterior emissions in CONUS (7 for prior emissions) and 7 states responsible for more than 54% of inferred emissions increases.
+Emissions are consolidated in the largest methane producing states, with 7 states responsible for 50% of mean posterior emissions in CONUS (8 for prior emissions) and 7 states responsible for more than 54% of inferred emissions increases.
 Texas alone produces 21% of the mean posterior emissions (18% in the prior) and 25% of the inferred emissions increase.
 Oil and natural gas emissions account for 66% of the observed increase in Texas and are concentrated over the Permian basin, the largest oil and natural gas producing region in CONUS (cite).
 We also find significant increases over the Texan portions of the Haynesville shale and over the Houston metropolitan area.
 More generally, we find significant emission increases in 7 of the top 10 methane producing states, with a significant decrease in New Mexico and no significant change in Pennsylvania and Kansas.
 Oil and natural gas are responsible for 47% of mean posterior emissions and 44% of the observed increase in these 10 states, compared to the national average of 33% and 36%, respectively.